 Of course, that’s not to say that international travel will be “back to normal” in any way.
 Only a small proportion of the world has reopened to vaccinated travellers, and there’s still a great deal of border controls, testing requirements, and the risk of incurring additional unforeseen costs in time or money along your journey.

-But with the relaxed travel restrictions scheduled to kick in in early July (providing that cases continue on their current downtrend), I do believe that international travel will once again begin playing a bigger part in our lives in the fall and winter.
+But with the relaxed travel restrictions scheduled to kick in in early July (providing that cases continue on their current downtrend), I do believe that international travel will once again begin playing a bigger part in our lives in the second half of 2021.

 The late 2021 trips we had booked speculatively may well come to fruition, and with many generous change and cancellation polices remaining in place, now’s perhaps the time to begin planning some extra revenge travel or 2021 and 2022.

 It’s amazing to see the first signs of Canada loosening its 14-day quarantine policy for vaccinated travellers returning to the country.
 The policy will kick in on July 5, 2021, at which point fully vaccinated travellers will no longer need to quarantine as long as they test negative upon arrival.

-This time, with vaccines proving effective in the fight of the virus, I’m much more confident that some international travel will be back on the table in 2021 – and then it’s simply a matter of waiting for the world to slowly open up.
+At long last, international travel will be back on the table for Canadians in 2021 – and then it’s simply a matter of waiting for the world to slowly open up.